Maja Murić

 Maja Murić (born 27 February 1974) is a former professional tennis player from Croatia who is now active with several non-profit organizations.

 Tennis career

 During a professional tennis career that spanned 1990–2000, Muric played for both Yugoslavia and Croatia.
 Together with Nadin Ercegović, Gorana Matić, and Maja Palaveršić she was a member of the original Croatian Fed Cup team in 1992.
 In 1993, Murić represented Croatia at the 1993 Mediterranean Games, where she claimed two gold medals, including one earned with doubles partner Silvija Talaja.
 With doubles partner Ingelise Driehuis, Murić reached the quarterfinals at 1994 Wimbledon Championships.

 Murić represented Croatia in women's doubles at the 1996 Summer Olympics, where she and partner Iva Majoli reached the second round before losing to the Spanish team of Arantxa Sánchez Vicario and Conchita Martínez, 6–2, 6–1.

-Murić competed in all of women's doubles Grand Slams from 1991–1999.
+Murić competed in all of women's doubles Grand Slams from 1991 to 1999.